-(a) The organization shall publish a list of open chair and officer positions and solicit interested candidates no later than one (1) month before the scheduled regular election.
+(a) The PTO shall publish a list of open chair and officer positions and solicit interested candidates no later than one (1) month before the scheduled regular election.

 (b) Nominations must be received by the President no later than fourteen (14) days before the election.
 In the event no nominees come forward for a position, the Executive Board may nominate a member.

 (c) The names of nominees for each position will be made available to the membership at least seven (7) days prior to the election date.
 The date of the election will be posted (7) days prior to the election date.

 (d) The President shall present the nominees at the next regularly scheduled meeting.
 At that meeting, nominations for open positions may also be made from the floor prior to a motion to close the Nomination Period.

 (a) Unopposed Candidate.
 If no floor nominations are made during the Nomination Period and the candidate for a position is unopposed, the members in attendance at the meeting shall vote on the office by voice vote and the unopposed candidate will be affirmed with a majority vote.